nguyentuc/NomatterXAI/README.md

 pip install -r requirements.txt
 ```

-# Sample script to run in the main/ folder
+### Running sample scripts can be found in the NoMatterXAI/TextAttack/main/ folder

 ### Citation